Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Appendix

 \paragraph{Outline}

 The remainder of the paper is organised as follows.
-Section~\ref{sec:modeling} introduces the distributed parameter terrain models developed for flat and sloped surfaces.
-Section~\ref{sec:tracked_model} provides a brief overview of the pseudo-kinematic model for tracked vehicles.
+Section~\ref{sec:modeling} introduces the distributed parameter terrain models developed for flat and sloped surfaces that will be used as basis for the simulations in Sections~\ref{sec:flat_results} and~\ref{sec:slope_results}.
+Section~\ref{sec:tracked_model} provides a brief overview of the pseudo-kinematic model for tracked vehicles upon which the controller will be synthesized.
 Section~\ref{sec:slippage_identification} describes the machine learning framework for slippage identification and details the experimental setup used to collect data with the MaxxII robot.
 Section~\ref{sec:control} presents the design of the slippage-aware tracking controller, while Section~\ref{sec:planning} outlines the optimization-based slippage-aware planner together with other state-of-the art planning strategies.
 Sections~\ref{sec:flat_results} and~\ref{sec:slope_results} report the results of simulations and comparative evaluations on flat and sloped terrain, respectively, and discuss the limitations of the proposed approach.
+Experimental results with the LIMO robot are also reported in Section \ref{sec:hw_exps}.
 Finally, Section \ref{sec:conclusions} draws the conclusions highlighting directions for future work.